okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 > **Note:** Results from the Search API are computed from asynchronously indexed and eventually consistent data.
 The indexing delay is typically less than one second.

-Property names in the search parameter are case sensitive, whereas operators (`eq`, `sw`, etc.) and string values are case insensitive.
-Unlike in [user logins](#okta-login), diacritical marks are significant in search string values: a search for `isaac.brock` will find `Isaac.Brock` but will not find a property whose value is `isáàc.bröck`.
+Property names in the search parameter are case sensitive, whereas operators (`eq`, `sw`, and so on) and string values are case insensitive.
+Unlike with [user logins](#okta-login), diacritical marks are significant in search string values: a search for `isaac.brock` finds `Isaac.Brock`, but doesn't find a property whose value is `isáàc.bröck`.

 This operation: